felixge/node-paperboy/README.md

 ## License

-Dirty is licensed under the MIT license.
+Paperboy is licensed under the MIT license.

+## Credits

+* [Jan Lehnardt](http://twitter.com/janl) for coming up with the name "Paperboy"